 Each has something special.
-Rooms 5, 6, 7 and 8 all have balconies or sitting areas with sea views; Room 5 is the smallest (and cheapest), with a bathtub and handheld shower, while 6, 7 and 8 have tubs and double showers.
-The Boadicea Suite has a secluded courtyard with a water feature, loungers and an outdoor shower, as does the Bath House, which is a favourite with honeymooners thanks to its twin tubs and private plunge pool.
-The Farm is the only twin room (2 small double beds), and comes with a large, greenery-filled patio that also includes a table, chairs and an alfresco shower.
+Rooms 5, 6, 7 and 8 all have balconies or sitting areas with sea views; the Boadicea Suite has a secluded courtyard with a water feature, loungers and an outdoor shower, as does the Bath House, which is a favourite with honeymooners thanks to its twin tubs and private plunge pool.
+The Farm is a twin room (2 small double beds), and comes with a large, greenery-filled patio that also includes a table, chairs and an alfresco shower.
 Opt for a sea-view room if you can - they face east, so keep your shutters and curtains open and you’ll be treated to a lovely sunrise.

-All rooms have tea- and coffee-making facilities, a minibar, WiFi, satellite TV, a DVD player and good-quality toiletries.
+All rooms have tea- and coffee-making facilities, minibars, WiFi, satellite TV, DVD players and good-quality toiletries.
 There’s no air-conditioning, but there are ceiling fans.
 The high, mostly kingsize beds are huge and comfortable, and it’s fun clambering into them via the little red footstools.
-Most are extra-long, too - I’d been stretched out like a starfish for half an hour before I discovered a hot-water bottle had been placed in mine as part of the turn-down service!

 Candelabras, large gilded mirrors and swathes of velvet add opulence, but some elements of the rooms seem to be more about form than function.
 The double showers look great, for example, but flood the bathroom floors.
 And the ensuites are open-plan, with no division between the bed area (toilets are walled off, fortunately).

 - Coffee / tea making

 - Satellite TV